0xAlchemist/Athletaverse/README.md

 # Hockeyverse

-A hockey GM simulator for the open world.
+A sports management game protocol for the open world.
 The Hockeyverse allows GMs to compose a team of Non-Fungible Tokens from various blockchain ecosystems and wreak havoc on the league.

-## Game Design - Initial Toughts
+## Protocol Design
-Game mechanics will be broken down as follows:
+Mechanics will be broken down as follows:

-### League
+### League - Resource
 - The league will have a leaderboard, schedule, games, player draft and a championship tournament with prizes
 - Each league will have "seasons".
 The length of each season is TBD
 - Additional leagues/tiers will be created as the user base and amount of active teams grows
 - Special "fun" leagues will be considered in order to maximize value for some third-party NFTs

-#### Schedule
+#### Season
 - Games will be scheduled and take place automatically.
 No player engagement required
-- GMs are responsible for having their rosters filled by their scheduled game time
+- GMs/Coaches are responsible for having their rosters filled by their scheduled game time

-#### Game (Match)
+##### Game (Match Result)
 - Early games will be a simple stats-based simulation (no live action - just results)
 - Live action games will be implemented after the beta version is completed (inspired by [Footbattle](https://footbattle.io/))
 - Game stats will be saved on-chain for each team and player

-#### Tournament
+##### Tournament
 - Elimination-style tournaments similar to the Stanley Cup Playoffs
 - Tournament winner gets a trophy and the largest prize
 - Prizes are awarded to the winners of each playoff round, scaling upwards in value as the tournament advances